r4victor/tenthousandmeters/content/blog/python_bts_01.md

             6 RETURN_VALUE
 ```

-`LOAD_FAST` opcode corresponds to a byte `124` and has an argument `0`. `LOAD_CONST` opcode corresponds to a byte `100` and has an argument `1`. `BINARY_ADD` and `RETURN_VALUE` instructions are always encoded as `(23, 0)` and `(83, 0)` respectively since they don't need an argument.
+The `LOAD_FAST` opcode corresponds to the byte `124` and has the argument `0`.
+The `LOAD_CONST` opcode corresponds to the byte `100` and has the argument `1`.
+The `BINARY_ADD` and `RETURN_VALUE` instructions are always encoded as `(23, 0)` and `(83, 0)` respectively since they don't need an argument.

 At the heart of CPython is a virtual machine that executes bytecode.
 By looking at the previous example you might guess how it works.
 CPython's VM is stack-based.
-It means that it executes instructions using the stack to store and retrieve data. `LOAD_FAST` instruction pushes local variable on the stack. `LOAD_CONST` pushes a constant. `BINARY_ADD` pops two objects from the stack, adds them up and pushes the result back.
+It means that it executes instructions using the stack to store and retrieve data.
+The `LOAD_FAST` instruction pushes a local variable onto the stack. `LOAD_CONST` pushes a constant. `BINARY_ADD` pops two objects from the stack, adds them up and pushes the result back.
 Finally, `RETURN_VALUE` pops whatever is on the stack and returns the result to its caller.

 The bytecode execution happens in a giant evaluation loop that runs while there are instructions to execute.
-It stops to yield a value or if an error occured.
+It stops to yield a value or if an error occurred.

 Such a brief overview gives rise to a lot of questions:

-* What do the arguments to the opcodes `LOAD_FAST` and `LOAD_CONST` mean?
+* What do the arguments to the `LOAD_FAST` and `LOAD_CONST` opcodes mean?
 Are they indices?
 What do they index?
-* Does the VM places values or references to the objects on the stack?
+* Does the VM place values or references to the objects on the stack?
 * How does CPython know that `x` is a local variable?
 * What if an argument is too big to fit into a single byte?
-* Is instruction for adding up two numbers the same as for concatenating two strings?
+* Is the instruction for adding two numbers the same as for concatenating two strings?
 If yes, then how does the VM differentiate between these operations?

 In order to answer these and other intriguing questions we need to look at the core concepts of the CPython VM.